FanStory.com - The Stolen Bikesby papa55mike

 ~

-That afternoon, a Dayton Police cruiser pulls into our driveway.
-It woke everybody up in the neighborhood; they were all gazing away on their porches.
-I told them everything I knew about the bikes and said I heard from someone else who stole them.
-But I left Mr. Boyd out of it.
+That afternoon, a Dayton Police cruiser pulls into our driveway, startling everybody in the neighborhood.
+People gaze away from their porches.
+Rabbit tells them everything he knows about the bikes and says he heard from someone else who stole them.
+But he leaves Mr. Boyd out of it.

-It's Sunday morning; Mom is working on something from the office at the kitchen table when I ask her, "How much does a blanket cost?"
+It's Sunday morning, and Rabbit's Mom is working on something from the office at the kitchen table when Rabbit asks her, "How much does a blanket cost?"

 "Thin ones start at a dollar, but the thick ones are two dollars at the Dollar Store.
 Why?"